Configure and use a Postman mock server

 To use body or header matching with a mock server, do the following:

-1. Select Mock Servers in the sidebar, select a mock server, and select Settings icon Edit Configuration.
+1. Select Mock servers in the sidebar, select a mock server, and select Setting icon Edit Configuration.

 2. Under Response Matching, select the matching options you want to use: